+The emphasis in all classes is on rigorous, grade-appropriate, standards-based instruction with high expectations for all scholars.
 Teachers provide quality instruction facilitated through the use of a variety of instructional materials, department-wide and school-wide strategies and resources.
-In classrooms scholars will engage in learning through reading, writing, active discussion, group work, direct instruction, and inquiry-based learning.
-Prior to the lesson teachers have anticipated possible student errors and misconceptions, planning for the smallest details to ensure that all scholars are moving towards mastery of the standards.
+Scholars see examples of quality student work aligned with California Common Core Content standards displayed inside and outside their classrooms.
+In classrooms, scholars will engage in learning through reading, writing, active discussion, group work, direct instruction, and inquiry-based learning.
+Prior to the lesson, teachers have anticipated possible student errors and misconceptions, planning for the smallest details to ensure that all scholars are moving towards mastery of the standards.
 Such planning leads to effective and constant checks for understanding of student work and responses that will support possible readjustments of instruction and re-teach moments.
-In addition, Integrated technology is used in many classes through the one to one technology program.
+Scholars who are ELs or SWDs receive tailored instruction based on their individualized passports.
+In addition, integrated technology is used in many classes through the one-to-one technology program.
 Scholars are in A-G and Advanced Placement courses as well as academic electives that provide intervention to accelerate learning for students performing below proficient levels or enrichment for students performing at proficient and advanced levels.

-Qualified scholars have the opportunity to participate in the nutrition meal program following the first two-hour period.
+Qualified scholars have the opportunity to participate in the nutrition meal program mid-morning.
 Nutrition is part of the federal meal program and service is provided by the school's selected vendor for students eligible for full, reduced or free meals.
-Following nutrition, all scholars begin the second two-hour instructional period of the day.
-Because of the small size of the campus, passing from period to period throughout the campus and hallways takes place within 3 minutes.
+Following nutrition, all scholars begin the second two-hour segment of the day.
+Because of the small size of the campus, passing from period to period throughout the campus and hallways takes place within 3-5 minutes.
 Scholars are self-directed and show respect for each other and their school.
-Scholars see examples of quality student work aligned with California Common Core State Standards displayed inside and outside their classrooms.
-English learners are supported in developing English proficiency through English as a Second Language and in content classes through differentiated instructional strategies based on individual needs.

-All scholars participate in a 35-minute lunch period before the last instructional period of the day.
+All scholars participate in a 30-minute lunch period before the last instructional segment of the day.
 Students receive individual tutoring based on their individual learning plan.
-ASB engages the school community in music and competitive games between grade levels, advisories, and or staff.
-After school, scholars participate in tutoring or extracurricular activities that include student interest clubs, organizations, and sports.
-All scholars are encouraged to participate in such activities so to build an effective college resume.
+At least once during the week ASB engages the school community in music and competitive games between grade levels, advisories, and or staff.
+Monthly in afternoon Advisory, the school comes together for its Monthly Celebration tradition, recapping the month, sharing recognitions, and doing fun activities.

+After school, scholars participate in tutoring or extracurricular activities that include student interest clubs, organizations, and the Sotomayor Athletics program or the UCLA Beyond the Bell program.
+All scholars are encouraged to participate in such activities, in addition to conducting community service or volunteering so to build an effective college resume.
 Any student interviewed will proudly tell visitors that though the school is small it offers their best opportunity to attend a 4-year college.
-Most Collins scholars are likely to be the first in their family to have the expectation and the opportunity to attend a 4-year college or university.
+Most Tennenbaum scholars are likely to be the first in their family to have the expectation and the opportunity to attend a 4-year college or university.

-ELEMENT 2: Measurable Pupil Outcomes and

-ELEMENT 3: Method by which Pupil Progress Toward Outcomes will be Measured
+ELEMENT 2: Measurable Pupil Outcomes and ELEMENT 3: Method by which Pupil Progress Toward Outcomes will be Measured